NickLediet/node-midi-macropad/README.md

     "zx": "^6.2.3"
   },
   "midi": {
-    "NoteOff": { // This could also be `NoteOff`.
+    "NoteOff": { // This could also be `NoteOn`.
 Other midi message types are not currently supported "48": "echo 'test'",  // First C on my controller "49": "npm run start",// First C# on my controller "50": "npm run build" // First D on my controller